-- A casual employee is an employee who is employed on the basis that: - o the employment is casual; and - o there is no entitlement to paid leave, except bereavement leave. - Casual employees must be informed of those conditions of employment before they are employed. - While working ordinary hours a casual employee must be paid a casual loading of 24%.
-A minimum payment of 4 hours pay is to be paid. - When casual employees are working overtime, or outside of ordinary hours, a separate formula is applied to calculate overtime payments.
+- A casual employee is an employee who is employed on the basis that: - o the employment is casual; and - o there is no entitlement to paid leave, except bereavement leave. - Casual employees must be informed of those conditions of employment before they are employed. - A minimum payment of 4 hours pay is to be paid. - When casual employees are working overtime, or outside of ordinary hours, a separate formula is applied to calculate overtime payments.
 To calculate the rate of overtime, a 10% loading is added to the hourly rate of pay for a non-casual employee.
-The resulting amount then forms the casual employee's ordinary rate of pay to be used for overtime calculations (note: the 10% loading replaces the 24% casual loading for overtime purposes).
+The resulting amount then forms the casual employee's ordinary rate of pay to be used for overtime calculations (note: the 10% loading replaces the 25% casual loading for overtime purposes).
 For example, if overtime is being paid at time and one half, the calculation would be: